heatweb/HNQAP/README.md

 Quality control is divided into three catagories:

 * System design
-* Installation and handover of equipment and systems
+* Installation and acceptance testing of equipment and systems
 * Optimisation of operational systems

 ## Operational KPIs